 |The bonding molecular orbitals are represented by σ, π, δ.||The corresponding anti-bonding molecular orbitals are represented by σ∗ , π∗, δ∗.|

-The lowering of the energy of bonding molecular orbital than the combining atomic orbital is called stabilization energy and similarly increase in energy of the anti-bonding molecular orbitals is called destabilization energy.
+The lowering of the energy of the bonding molecular orbital to the combining atomic orbital is called stabilization energy, and similarly, an increase in energy of the anti-bonding molecular orbitals is called destabilization energy.